bhasarma/mlcoursezoom-camp/notes/05-deployment/06-environment-management-docker .md

 ## Running a docker image locally
 We can run the above image like we did it previously with:

-`$ docker run -it --rm --entrypoint=bash zoomcamp-test:latest`
+`$ docker run -it --rm -p 9696:9696 zoomcamp-test:latest`

 When we run it we see that, we are inside /app.

-If there is a chnage you made into Dockerfile, then build it again and then you can run it.
+If there is a chnage we made into Dockerfile, then build it again and then you can run it.

-`$ docker run -it --rm -p 9696:9696 --entrypoint=bash zoomcamp-test:latest`
+`$ docker run -it --rm -p 9696:9696 zoomcamp-test:latest`